gellend/peta/README.md

 1. Clone repositori ini.
 2. Navigasi ke direktori proyek.
 3. Jalankan perintah-perintah berikut:

-   `npm install
+   `npm install`

- npm run build
+   `npm run build`

- npm run start`
+   `npm run start`

----

-To get started with this project, make sure you have Node.js installed.
-Then, follow these steps:
+_To get started with this project, make sure you have Node.js installed.
+Then, follow these steps:_

-1. Clone the repository.
+1. _Clone the repository._
-2. Navigate to the project directory.
+2. _Navigate to the project directory._
-3. Run the following commands:
+3. _Run the following commands:_

-   `npm install
+   `npm install`

- npm run build
+   `npm run build`

- npm run start`
+   `npm run start`

 ### Prerequisites

-## Sebelum menjalankan proyek, konfigurasikan variabel lingkungan dengan membuat file `.env`.
+Sebelum menjalankan proyek, konfigurasikan variabel lingkungan dengan membuat file `.env`.
 Anda dapat menggunakan file `.env.example` sebagai template dan menggantikan nilai-nilai yang sesuai.

-Before running the project, configure the environment variables by creating a `.env` file.
-You can use the `.env.example` file as a template and replace the placeholders with your specific values.
+_Before running the project, configure the environment variables by creating a `.env` file.
+You can use the `.env.example` file as a template and replace the placeholders with your specific values._

 ## License